CharbelHanna/IPFetcher/README.md

 - Exports results to CSV, JSON, and HTML reports.
 - Automatically installs required Azure PowerShell modules if not present.
 - Provides detailed error handling and user feedback.
+- Ensures the user is logged in to Azure before script execution.

 ## Prerequisites